How to deploy Dashboard Server Community Edition from the Azure Marketplace

 Dashboard Server setup wizard

-Log in to Dashboard Server as an administrator user.
+Log in to Dashboard Server as a

 If you deployed Dashboard Server via the AWS Marketplace, log in to Dashboard Server as administrator and the password you decrypted from the AWS console.